 There are a few opportunities for additional scholarship support in addition to flexible tuition.
-A family does not have to qualify for flexible to qualify for flexible tuition at Trinity School in order to apply.
+A family does not have to qualify for flexible tuition at Trinity School in order to apply.
 Please see below for more information about the criteria and application process for these scholarships which is separate from the TADS application.

 Community Scholarships for Students of Color

 We are pleased to offer the Community Scholarships for Students of Color for applicants to grades 6–11 who have strong academic records, love to learn and desire to be fully involved in their school’s community, in addition to demonstrating high levels of integrity, character, and leadership.
-Each year, scholarship winners will receive up to $2,500 toward tuition.
+Each year, scholarship recipients will be awarded up to $2,500 toward tuition.
 Scholarship awards are renewable each year until graduation, provided that the student remains in good academic and personal standing.

 Trinity School is a participant in three North Carolina programs that expand school choice for eligible students in kindergarten through grade 12.
-The Opportunity Scholarship, Disabilities Grant, and Education Savings Account can help cover private or independent school tuition and required fees.
+The Opportunity Scholarship (up to $4,200 per year), the Disabilities Grant (up to $4,000 per semester), and the Education Savings Account can help cover private or independent school tuition and required fees.

 To learn more, please visit ncseaa.edu/K-12Grants.